danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 * Use [services](https://www.rubyvideo.dev/talks/railsconf-2022-your-service-layer-needn-t-be-fancy-it-just-needs-to-exist-by-david-copeland) (video link).
 * Use interactors.

 All of these have their pros and cons, and a full discussion of the tradeoffs is outside the scope of this post.
-For this project, I chose to use interactors, implemented with the [interactor gem](https://github.com/collectiveidea/interactor).
+For this project, I chose to use interactors, implemented with the [interactor](https://github.com/collectiveidea/interactor) gem.
 The advantage of this approach is it provides a well documented, easy to test, and consistent pattern for implementing business logic.

 ## OpenRetrospective Interactor

 An interactor is a single purpose object with a `call` method that's given all the information it needs to do its work via a `context`.
 If something goes wrong, the interactor can flag this with `context.fail!`.

-For clarity, interactors are typically named for the business action they perform.
+Interactors are typically named for the business action they perform.
 In this example, we'll create an interactor named `OpenRetrospective` to contain the business logic of creating a retrospective in open status, and posting messages to Slack about the success or failure of this action.
 Notice it is *not* named `CreateRetrospective` as this sounds more like a simple CRUD (Create, Read, Update, Delete) operation.
 The idea with an interactor is that it encapsulates more complex business logic than simple CRUD.
 In this case, we need to do more than just create the retrospective, we also need to inform the Slack channel about it.

 After adding `gem "interactor"` to the `Gemfile` and running `bundle install`, create a directory `app/interactors` and add the following: